pbmoses/IBM-argocd-vault-plugin-demo/vplugin_blog.md

 ```
 **Build an Argo App**

 With Vault installed and ArgoCD installed and a secret manifest in Git, we next build an application in ArgoCD and provide our plugin values via environment variables: In the end, this will look like the example below,  which points to our Git Repo which houses a sample secret.
-It is important to not that the environment variables are prefixed with AVP, this is a requirement of the plugin when using environment variables.
+It is important to note that the environment variables are prefixed with AVP, this is a requirement of the plugin when using environment variables.

 ```
 project: default